a303990366/DRL-path-planning/README.md

 | A2C | -971.989  | 23.639  | 15.849   | 11.2 | 79.9 | 8.9 |
 | PPO | -730.936  | 24.331  | 14.547   | 51.5 | 48.5 | 0.0 |
 | DQN | -216.226  | 34.427  | 17.658   | 98.4 | 1.6 | 0.0 |
-* From the table,we make testing 1000 times for three models,we found DQN get highest average rewards,but it need more times and steps to find path.
+* From the table, we test 1000 times for three models, we found DQN get highest average rewards, but it need more times and steps to find path.
-* We found DQN have 98.4% can find path;PPO have 51.5%;A2C have 11.2%.
+* We found DQN have 98.4% can find path; PPO have 51.5%; A2C have 11.2%.
-* We found DQN have 1.6% touch obstacles;PPO have 48.5%;A2C have 79.9%.
+* We found DQN have 1.6% touch obstacles; PPO have 48.5%; A2C have 79.9%.
-* We found DQN have 0% over max step;PPO have 0%;A2C have 8.9%.
+* We found DQN have 0% over max step; PPO have 0%; A2C have 8.9%.
 ## 6.conclusion
-* Using the same setting, and we found DQN get the best performance than others, DQN is critic approach,PPO and A2C are actor-critic approaches.Before I was made this,I expect PPO and A2C is better than DQN,but the result shows that DQN is better in this scene.
+* Using the same setting, and we found DQN get the best performance than others, DQN is critic approach,PPO and A2C are actor-critic approaches.
+Before I made this, I expect PPO and A2C is better than DQN, but the result shows that DQN is better in this scene.
-* Although DQN have the some fail,but I beilive if we give more training(we just training around 2 hours),the agent will improve the condition.
+* Although DQN have the some fail, but I beilive if we give more training(we just training around 2 hours), the agent will improve the condition.
-* From this experience,I think reinforcement learning is very interesting technique,we don't need give labeled data,just provide some reward functions.By the way,I very like the concept in RL:exploration and exploitation.
+* From this experience, I think reinforcement learning is very interesting technique, we don't need give labeled data, just provide some reward functions.By the way, I  like the concept in RL:exploration and exploitation very much.
-* In future,I will construct the scene for avoiding dynamic obstacles and training agent in this.
+* In future, I will construct the scene for avoiding dynamic obstacles and training agent in this.
 * In this proposal, I provide three trained models,if someone want to test this can use them.